ChrisPedder/QMUL-Lecture/slides/part_a.md

 ---

-## What does prediction look like?
+## What does the prediction process look like?

 ![DNN Prediction](images/neural_network_forward_pass.gif)